SilenceIsFatto/HATG/README.md

   The main difference is that this mod is *faster* and *better for performance*.

-  From quick code performance testing, ACSTG takes around 2 milliseconds to run with no AI present.
-With 100 AI present, this can skyrocket from anywhere to 4-6ms.
+  From quick code performance testing, ACSTG takes around 1ms to run with no AI present.
+With 100 AI present, this can skyrocket to 2-6ms.
 That's the main loop that runs every second or so (I couldn't test the entire thing due to its heavy use of threads and scheduling, made the performance results inaccurate.
 If anything the loop may actually take longer.).
 It also floods the server network with creation/deletion requests, which is then passed on to every connected client.

-  HATG will take around 0.6-0.8ms to run its loop every second with 120 AI present.
-That's a lot faster than ACSTG.
+  HATG will take around 0.2-0.4ms to run its loop every second with 120 AI present.
+I don't need to say why that's better.
+(Runtime varies with mods, running scripts, etc)

   For example:
   If you have 10 players attacking a position with around 70 enemy AI, ACSTG will potentially be spawning ~100-700 objects every second depending on how many players are "hidden".
 These are then being deleted ~1 second after they are being made, resulting in another ~100-700 deletions.
 It will also create multiple boxes per AI for each player.